 … continued from Our Nauvoo Family Vacation, Part 1.

 So, it took about 3 hours to drive from St. Louis to Nauvoo.
 We found a home to rent for the week on VRBO.com, right on the Mississippi River.
-The house was… so-so (ant infestation and the worst mattress ever) BUT, the location made it all worth it.
+The house was… so-so (ant infestation and the worst mattress ever, I was almost about to buy a Mattress Online) BUT, the location made it all worth it.
 It was just about a mile from historic Nauvoo, on a fairly secluded drive.
 One of my favorite things was going for a run along the river.
 There was nobody around, except a dozen vultures, it was so quiet and beautiful.
 I loved it!

 I’m so glad we decided to bring our little Grace.
 For a minute, we thought about leaving her behind with a grandparent, but we all had so much fun with her and would have missed her like crazy.